gorkemkulaksiz/flask-api-template/README.md

 ## Usage

-### config.py
+### .env File

-Be sure to fill out the `config.py` file before attempting to run the application server.
+It's nicer to have a dotenv file instead of hard-coding configuration variables.
+Use the default `.env.example` file to create your own `.env` file before attempting to run the application server.

 ### Getting Started